 Anon1: do you have any other questions that need answering?

 Anon3: revoking permissions to prevent protest is not freedom of speech.
 Blocking entire websites used legitimately by many people to “prevent” piracy is not freedom of speech.

 You said in the previous interview that corruption is not what you’re concentrating on for now but don’t you think corruption brought in censorship?
 So why not include corruption as well?

-Anon1: Well let me re quote myself: “We haven’t forgiven the government.
+Anon1: Well let me re-quote myself: “We haven’t forgiven the government.
 Their censorship.
 They are curbing freedom of speech here which is a constitutional right.
 How can India be referred to as ‘The world’s largest democracy’ if internet censorship is imposed?
 We haven’t forgotten all these years of corruption.
 The government’s greed for money.
 Their hunger for power.
-We know that this court order does not have much of a relation with the government, but they need to pay for their past sins.”
+We know that this court order does not have much of a relationship with the government, but they need to pay for their past sins.”

 Anon3: We are not excluding corruption.
 Right now we are protesting censorship.

 Torrents!
 Do you think they should be unblocked?

 Anon1: Torrents are not used for just illegal purposes